Nakkhul: Career

 Nakkhul subsequently went four years without a film release, though he continued to work on several ventures simultaneously.
 In an interview, he stated that he preferred quality over quantity of work.
 Prithvi Rajkumar's thriller drama film Naan Rajavaga Pogiren released in 2013 to mixed reviews."
 His next release, Vallinam (2014), had been in production since mid 2011 and featured Nakkhul as a basketball player.
 To prepare for the role, Nakkhul underwent special training to "ensure that he lived the role rather than act".
 The film opened to positive reviews, with a critic noting "Nakul gives his career's best performance.
 He proves that a hero can step out of the commercial zone and take up roles that can still be liked by audience."
 He went on next be seen in Naga Venkatesh's Narathan, while K. S. Adhiyaman's long-delayed venture Amali Thumali, in which Nakkhul co-stars with Shanthanu Bhagyaraj, Santhanam, Swathi Reddy and Nikesha Patel, was also expected to be completed in 2014.
 In 2015, his Tamizhuku En Ondrai Azhuthavum released which turned out to be good reviews.
 He then went on to act in Brahma.com (2017).
 Though the movie received very mixed reviews.
 Sei (2018), in which he plays a role of an aspiring actor Saravedi Saravanan which was a failure at the box office.
+His film Vasco Da Gama, which has been in production for a long time, will finally be released in theaters on 2 August 2024.
+He starred in Kadhal Kadhai Sollava (2026) speaking love stories of characters.

 Personal life

 Nakkhul was born in Mumbai, Maharashtra to Jaidev and Lakshmi.
 He was born to a Konkani father from Mangalore and a Malayali mother.
 His elder sister is actress Devayani.
 His elder brother, Mayur, has also attempted to make a career as an actor, though several of his films have been stalled prior to completion.
 He is married to his long-time girlfriend Sruti Bhaskar since 28 February 2016.
 His wife and him are known for singing together and making videos on their Instagram handles which receive a response among his fans.
 They are also known for being animal lovers and own many cats and dogs.
 They have been advocates for Indian dogs and post many cute pictures and videos.
-They have daughter Akira, who was born in August 2020 and a son Amore who was born in June 2022.
+They have a daughter who was born in August 2020 and a son who was born in June 2022.